pixel-cookers/symfony2_bootstrap/README.md

 ToDo :
 -----

-* Extend FOSUserBundle with a UserBundle for add fields to the model
 * Make a set of simple queries / CRUD for quick re-use / samples
 * Make a FixtureBundle for add some users/datas
 * Remove or find a use for the search bar...